mcastill79/istio-otel/README.md

-# Enable New Relic Observability of Istio Metrics and Traces wuth Otel
+# Enable New Relic Observability of Istio Metrics and Traces with Otel

 This repo contains the assets to deploy an otel operator, a target allocator and the otel collector, to scrape istio metrics, process Istio traces and export them to New Relic